-- a great community of about 1100 people. - 28.5 square miles, 11 miles of paved and 21 miles of dirt roads. - outstanding natural resources and scenic beauty, including the Lemon Fair River, Beaver Brook, the Limestone Ledges, Dr. Bingham's Woods, and Cornwall Swamp, along with farms, fields, woods and wetlands. - a Town Hall built in 1882, a Congregational Church built in 1803, historic cemeteries and several still-standing one-room schoolhouses. - the Town web site has land use resources: a guide to building a home in Cornwall, zoning and subdivision regulations, the Town Plan and more: cornwallyt.com.
+- a great community of 1200 people and 28.5 square miles - 11 miles of paved and 21 miles of dirt roads - outstanding natural resources and scenic beauty, including the Lemon Fair River, Beaver Brook, the Limestone Ledges, Dr. Bingham's Woods, and Cornwall Swamp, along with farms, fields, woods and wetlands. - a town hall built in 1882, recently renovated in 2016 with high energy efficiency. - a Congregational Church, built in 1803. - two fire stations, a library, the DAR House, Bingham School, numerous town organizations, music, dancing and Green-Up Day.

-Cornwall residents enjoy hiking, skiing, walking, kayaking, biking, hunting, snowshoeing, fishing and snowmobiling in and among our beautiful hills, forests, streams and fields.
+Cornwall residents enjoy hiking, skiing, walking, kayaking, biking, hunting, snowshoeing, fishing and snowmobiling in and among our beautiful hills, forests, meadows, streams and fields.